Asante Empire: Asantehene

-At the top of Ashanti's power structure sat the Asantehene, the King of Ashanti.
+At the top of Asante's power structure sat the Asantehene, the King of Asante.
 Each Asantahene was enthroned on the sacred Golden Stool, the Sika 'dwa, an object that came to symbolise the very power of the King.
-Osei Kwadwo (1764–1777) began the meritocratic system of appointing central officials according to their ability, rather than their birth.
+Osei Kwadwo (r.
+1764–1777) began the meritocratic system of appointing central officials according to their ability, rather than their birth.

-As King, the Asantehene held immense power in Ashanti, but did not enjoy absolute royal rule.
-He was obliged to share considerable legislative and executive powers with Ashanti's sophisticated bureaucracy.
-But the Asantehene was the only person in Ashanti permitted to invoke the death sentence in cases of crime.
-During wartime, the King acted as Supreme Commander of the Ashanti army, although during the 19th century, the fighting was increasingly handled by the Ministry of War in Kumasi.
+As King, the Asantehene held immense power in Asante, but did not enjoy absolute royal rule.
+He was obliged to share considerable legislative and executive powers with Asante's sophisticated bureaucracy.
+But the Asantehene was the only person in Asante permitted to invoke the death sentence in cases of crime.
+During wartime, the King acted as Supreme Commander of the Asante army, although during the 19th century, the fighting was increasingly handled by the Ministry of War in Kumasi.
 Each member of the confederacy was also obliged to send annual tribute to Kumasi.

-The Asantehene (King of all Ashanti) reigned over all and was King of the division of Kumasi, the nation's capital, and the Ashanti Empire.
+The Asantehene (King of all Asante) reigned over all and was King of the division of Kumasi, the nation's capital, and the Asante Empire.
 He was elected in the same manner as all other chiefs.
 In this hierarchical structure, every chief or King swore fealty to the one above him—from village and subdivision, to division, to the chief of Kumasi, and finally the Asantehene swore fealty to the State.

 The elders circumscribed the power of the Asantehene, and the chiefs of other divisions considerably checked the power of the King.
 This in practical effect created a system of checks and balances.
 As the symbol of the nation, the Asantehene received significant deference ritually, for the context was religious in that he was a symbol of the people in the flesh: the living, dead or yet to be born.
 When the king committed an act not approved of by the counsel of elders or the people, he could possibly be impeached, and demoted to a commoner.

-The existence of aristocratic organizations and the council of elders is evidence of an oligarchic tendency in Ashanti political life.
-Though older men tended to monopolize political power, Ashanti instituted an organization of young men, the nmerante, that tended to democratize and liberalize the political process in the empire.
-The council of elders undertook actions only after consulting a representative of the nmerante.
-Their views were taken seriously as they participated in decision-making in the empire.
+The existence of aristocratic organizations and the council of elders is evidence of an oligarchic tendency in Asante political life.
+These men tended to monopolize political power around themselves into both "war" parties and "peace" parties.